 Natural Resource Conservation Network (NRCN) is a Non-Government Organization incorporated in Uganda to give support in investigation, prosecution and media reporting in Uganda.
 NRCN also fights corruption in the wildlife crime law enforcement process in Uganda.
 It's evidenced that corruption and connivances among some wildlife crime law enforcement agencies and the traffickers is the major reason why Uganda is used as a transit route for illegal wildlife products from the neighboring countries.

 In order to deal with challenges in the prosecution of wildlife crime, NRCN has mentored young Ugandan lawyers in wildlife crime prosecution and legal advisory.
-The legal advisor accompanies the investigation in every operation to ensure during the investigation and operation processes the due process of the law are fully complied with and gap is left for the suspects to explore during the trail process.
-Our Legal Advisor advices on the appropriateness of the charges, participates in the interrogation process and fight corruption at the time of arrest by ensuring that the suspect does not bribe the investigators during the pretrial processes.
+The legal advisor accompanies the investigation in every operation to ensure during the investigation and operation processes the due process of the law is fully complied with and no gap is left for the suspects to explore during the trail process.
+Our Legal Advisor advices on the appropriateness of the charges, participates in the interrogation process and fights corruption at the time of arrest by ensuring that the suspect does not bribe the investigators during the pretrial processes.